homemech/unity-pattern-combo/README.md

 Open **PatternComboDemo** in the UnityPatternCombo folder.

-**Note:** Given the arcade/action style of the project, it requires a **game controller**.
+**Note:** This project requires a **game controller** given the arcade/action game style of the combo system.
 That said, you can edit the SideFighterControls input actions in the **ComboScripts** folder if you would like to add keyboard buttons.